ptr727/NxWitness/README.md

 docker pull docker.io/ptr727/nxwitness-lsio:5.0.0.35136
 ```

-The images are updated weekly, picking up the latest upstream OS updates, and newly released product versions.
+The images are updated weekly, picking up the latest upstream updates, and newly released product versions.
 See the [Build Process](#build-process) section for more details on how versions and builds are managed.

 [NxWitness](https://hub.docker.com/r/ptr727/nxwitness)